 But it’s not enough to just adopt an omnichannel strategy.
 It’s vital that retailers invest in evolving their omnichannel retail to meet emerging and future customer wants and needs if they want to keep making sales and building strong customer relationships.

-If you want an omnichannel retail strategy that can adapt to whatever the future brings, you must:
+If you want an omnichannel commerce strategy that can adapt to whatever the future brings, you must:

 - Identify what your current omnichannel retail strategy is

 - Are you offering standard, good or great omnichannel retail?